ludescherstudio/pimabox/README.md

 ### Step 3 — Add the tracking snippet

+Replace `my-secret-word` with whatever you chose above.

+**Static HTML sites**

-Paste this on **every page** you want to track — homepage, about, contact, imprint, blog posts, everything.
-It goes at the very end of your HTML, after your footer, directly before the closing `</body>` tag.
-If you're not sure where that is, search for `</body>` in your HTML file — there's only one.
-Replace `my-secret-word` with whatever you chose above:
+Paste this into every HTML file you want to track — homepage, about, contact, imprint, blog posts, everything.
+It goes at the very end of your file, after your footer, directly before the closing `</body>` tag.
+If you're not sure where that is, search for `</body>` in your file — there's only one of them.

 ```html
 <script>